shader-slang/shader-slang.github.io/docs/compilation-api.md

 Now instead of composing the unspecialized `entryPoint` into your `CompositeComponentType`, you would add the specialized `specializedEntryPoint` into the compositition.

-If you dump output for the compiled shader, you'll see that only "HighQuality" exists in the shader, and `computeMain` now refers directly to `HighQuality_getValue_0" as it's call to interact with the quality object.
+If you dump output for the compiled shader, you'll see that only "HighQuality" exists in the shader, and `computeMain` now refers directly to `HighQuality_getValue_0` as its call to interact with the quality object.
 Here's a resulting HLSL target compile:

 ```hlsl
 RWStructuredBuffer<float > result_0 : register(u0);